-Jenay Haskins Hall, EdS
+Jenay Haskins Hall, EdD, EdS

 Please visit the MSEd/EdS in Reading & Literacy Instruction program page to learn about curriculum, faculty, program options and more!